yanminhui/tinylog/README.md

 ## Contact

-If you have questions regarding the library，I would like to invite you to [open an issue at GitHub](https://github.com/yanminhui/tinylog/issues/new)，Opening an issue at GitHub allows other users and contributors to this library to collaborate.
+If you have questions regarding the library, I would like to invite you to [open an issue at GitHub](https://github.com/yanminhui/tinylog/issues/new).
+Opening an issue at GitHub allows other users and contributors to this library to collaborate.